abrookins/journey_wolf/README.md

 # Journey Wolf
-This is a Twitter bot that reposts California Department of Fish and Game updates on the GPS location of Gray Wolf OR-7, AKA "Journey.""
+This is a Twitter bot that reposts California Department of Fish and Game updates on the GPS location of Gray Wolf OR-7, AKA "Journey."

 ## About Journey
 Journey is a badass.
 He has traveled on foot more than 2,000 miles